WJSoftware/.github/.github/CONTRIBUTING.md

 It has happened in the past:

--Guy123: "Hey, here's a pull request for you that adds Feature X."
+- Guy123: "Hey, here's a pull request for you that adds Feature X."
--Me: "I don't understand this very well, please explain to me this Feature X.  What's the use case?"
+- Me: "I don't understand this very well, please explain to me this Feature X.  What's the use case?"
--Guy123:  "It is for this and that."
+- Guy123:  "It is for this and that."
--Me: "Bro, just do ABC.
+- Me: "Bro, just do ABC.
 No need for this."

 So to save your time and effort, please be sure to **start with an issue**.